 \subsection{Deaths and Missing People in the Homefront Population}

-We digitize the statistics on the number of deaths and missing people in the homefront population as well as the number of people in 1944 using \citet[pp.~279--281]{Nakamura1995}.
+We used the homefront mortality rate as a control variable in our regressions in the main text.
+The homefront mortality rate is the number of deaths and missings in the homefront people per 100 people.
+We digitize the statistics on the number of deaths and missing people in the homefront population as well as the number of people in 1944 using Nakamura and Miyazaki (1995, pp.~279--281).
 The data do not include the number of injured people.
 The number of deaths and missing people were concentrated in Tokyo, Hiroshima, and Nagasaki prefectures, which experienced substantial air attacks and atomic bombings.
 Table~\ref{tab:sum_hfp} presents the summary statistics.